 Cloudy and seasonable today

-A weak cold front moving across the state will keep us cloudy through pretty much the entire day – there’s a slim chance for seeing peeks of sun late today before the sun sets shortly after 5pm.
-High pressure moving in later tonight clears our skies and a system to the north puts us under a warm front, setting us up for a pretty good looking weekend!
+A cold front moving through is bringing some scattered wintry mix to the bay region and thumb this morning, cloud cover elsewhere.
+We’ll stay cloudy through the day with just the slim chance of peeks of sun late in the day.
+High pressure moving in will help to break up some of our clouds for the weekend.

-Today’s temps won’t move much throughout the day – we’ll see highs near 40 to the mid 40s, relatively seasonable.
-Winds will shift from the SW to W around 10mph as the front moves through.
+Today’s highs will be in the upper 30s to low 40s, but it’ll feel like the low to mid 30s thanks to a wind at 10-15mph, shifting from the SW to NW.

-Tonight clouds move out and temperatures will fall to the mid and upper 20s.
-Winds will be lighter, out of the W, at 5-10mph.
+Tonight some of our clouds break up, helping temps to drop into the 20s.
+Winds will go down to around 5mph out of the NNW.

-Tomorrow and Sunday will feature more sun with highs into the mid and upper 40s!
-Get out and enjoy it!

-We’re watching a possible storm system for early next week – models are still in decent disagreement on how much we’ll be impacted.
-We’ll keep you updated through the weekend!
+Winds pick back up to 5-10mph tomorrow, out of the NNW.
+This will fire up some lake effect light snow through the thumb, while elsewhere we’ll have a mix of sun and clouds.
+We’ll see some sun for Sunday too.
+Both days highs are expected to stay in the mid 30s!

 FLINT, Mich.
 (WJRT) -